 When Magento releases new security patches, we often get questions from clients like why they should invest money into having those patches applied to their Magento installation.
 In this blog post we’ll describe the importance of the patches and emphasize their role in having your Magento website functioning properly.

-Let’s start with the definition of what Magento security patches are.
+Let’s begin by defining Magento security patches.
 In simple words, every patch is a package of modified core files that aims at fixing certain security issues that were discovered in Magento.
 As a rule, the latest Magento versions already include all the security fixes that are available at the date of release.
 Therefore, if you are currently running the latest version of Magento, most probably your website is not vulnerable and you don’t have to install any patches.
-However, if it’s not the latest version that you run and you have not applied all of the patches, you are likely having critical security vulnerabilities.
-Though new vulnerabilities appear all the time and patches are released to help keep your online store secure.
+However, if it’s not the latest version that you run and you have not applied all of the patches, you are likely having critical Magento website security vulnerabilities.
+New vulnerabilities emerge regularly, and patches are released to ensure the security of your online store.
 For example, there were 3 versions of SUPEE-8788 released in the last couple of weeks.

 Why should I always apply the latest patches as soon as they are released?